DFHack/dfhack/docs/Documentation.rst

 .. highlight:: shell

-In order to build the documentation, you must have Python with Sphinx version |sphinx_min_version| or later.
-Python 3 is recommended.
+In order to build the documentation, you must have Python with Sphinx version |sphinx_min_version| or later and Python 3.

-When installing Sphinx from OS package managers, be aware that there is another program called Sphinx, completely unrelated to documentation management.
+When installing Sphinx from OS package managers, be aware that there is another program called "Sphinx", completely unrelated to documentation management.
 Be sure you are installing the right Sphinx; it may be called ``python-sphinx``, for example.
 To avoid doubt, ``pip`` can be used instead as detailed below.